awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true`
 Default value on Linux: `false`
 Default value on Windows: `false`
 Whether to enable Spot Instance draining for the container instance\.
-When true, if the container instance receives a Spot interruption notice, the agent will set the instance status to `DRAINING`, which gracefully shuts down and replaces all tasks running on the instance that are part of a service\.
+When true, if the container instance receives a Spot interruption notice, then the agent sets the instance status to `DRAINING`, which gracefully shuts down and replaces all tasks running on the instance that are part of a service\.
 It is recommended that this be set to true when using Spot instances\.
 For more information, see [Container Instance Draining](container-instance-draining.md)\.

+`ECS_LOG_ROLLOVER_TYPE`
+Example values: `size`, `hourly`
+Default value on Linux: `hourly`
+Default value on Windows: `hourly`
+Determines whether the container agent log file will be rotated hourly or based on size\.
+By default, the agent log file is rotated each hour\.

+`ECS_LOG_OUTPUT_FORMAT`
+Example values: `logfmt`, `json`
+Default value on Linux: `logfmt`
+Default value on Windows: `logfmt`
+Determines the log output format\.
+When the `json` format is used, each line in the log will be a structured JSON map\.

+`ECS_LOG_MAX_FILE_SIZE_MB`
+Example values: `10`
+Default value on Linux: `10`
+Default value on Windows: `10`
+When the `ECS_LOG_ROLLOVER_TYPE` variable is set to `size`, this variable determines the maximum size \(in MB\) of the log file before it is rotated\.
+If the rollover type is set to `hourly`, then this variable is ignored\.

+`ECS_LOG_MAX_ROLL_COUNT`
+Example values: `24`
+Default value on Linux: `24`
+Default value on Windows: `24`
+Determines the number of rotated log files to keep\.
+Older log files are deleted once this limit is reached\.

 ## Storing Container Instance Configuration in Amazon S3<a name="ecs-config-s3"></a>

-Amazon ECS container agent configuration is controlled with the environment variables described above\.
-Linux variants of the Amazon ECS\-optimized AMI look for these variables in `/etc/ecs/ecs.config` when the container agent starts and configures the agent accordingly\.
+Amazon ECS container agent configuration is controlled with the environment variables described in the previous section\.
+Linux variants of the Amazon ECS\-optimized AMI look for these variables in `/etc/ecs/ecs.config` when the container agent starts and configure the agent accordingly\.
 Certain innocuous environment variables, such as `ECS_CLUSTER`, can be passed to the container instance at launch through Amazon EC2 user data and written to this file without consequence\.
-However, other sensitive information, such as your AWS credentials or the `ECS_ENGINE_AUTH_DATA` variable, should never be passed to an instance in user data or written to `/etc/ecs/ecs.config` in a way that they would show up in a `.bash_history` file\.
+However, other sensitive information, such as your AWS credentials or the `ECS_ENGINE_AUTH_DATA` variable, should never be passed to an instance in user data or written to `/etc/ecs/ecs.config` in a way that would allow them to show up in a `.bash_history` file\.

 Storing configuration information in a private bucket in Amazon S3 and granting read\-only access to your container instance IAM role is a secure and convenient way to allow container instance configuration at launch\.
-You can store a copy of your `ecs.config` file in a private bucket, and then use Amazon EC2 user data to install the AWS CLI and copy your configuration information to `/etc/ecs/ecs.config` when the instance launches\.
+You can store a copy of your `ecs.config` file in a private bucket\.
+You can then use Amazon EC2 user data to install the AWS CLI and copy your configuration information to `/etc/ecs/ecs.config` when the instance launches\.

 **To allow Amazon S3 read\-only access for your container instance role**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation pane, choose **Roles** and select the IAM role to use for your container instances \(this role is likely titled `ecsInstanceRole`\)\.
+1. In the navigation pane, choose **Roles** and select the IAM role to use for your container instances\.
+This role is likely titled `ecsInstanceRole`\.
 For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

 1. Under **Managed Policies**, choose **Attach Policy**\.